Namua is the paradise in the paradises of the Southern seas.

-Everything happened by chance, speaking to a couple of young people that I met at Apia while I was telling them I would have liked to spent my last weekend on a breath-taking location.
-I saw many evocative photos and Samoa abounds of dream-like resorts, ideal for a honeymoon or a special surprise, but I would never had imagined to have a whole island just for me.
+Everything happened by chance, speaking to a couple of young people that I met at Apia while I was telling them I would have liked to spend my last weekend in a breath-taking location.
+I saw many evocative photos, and Samoa abounds of dream-like resorts, ideal for a honeymoon or a special surprise, but I would never have imagined having a whole island just for me.

 We stopped at the edge of the road to find a wooden house and a small dock where the family manages the trips to the island.
-We parked our cars and the owner guided us towards the boat in which we loaded our backpacks and cool boxes, then a young boy started the engine.
-The sea that divides Upolu from Namua seemed to be shallow and was clear water-green.
-During the brief crossing the boy caught my attention pointing at a shadow that swam close to the boat: “Look, a turtle!“.
+We parked our cars, and the owner guided us towards the boat in which we loaded our backpacks and cool boxes, then a young boy started the engine.
+The sea that divides Upolu from Namua seemed to be shallow and was crystal water-green.
+During the brief crossing, the boy caught my attention pointing at a shadow that swam close to the boat: “Look, a turtle!”.

 Only and uniquely unspoiled nature.

-Slowly the sun hid in the waves of the immense ocean, finally showing me a scorching sunset: I’ve been waiting for this postcard moment for a long, long time.
+Slowly the sun hid in the waves of the immense ocean, finally showing me a fiery sunset: I’ve been waiting for this postcard moment for a long, long time.
 While I was taking thousands of pics, the boys were preparing the bonfire for the night: it was such a good sensation to sit around it and tell stories upon stories until late.
-Around us just nature and stars and our fale are few steps away from the sea waves.
-I was strolling around the beach to really believe where I was: no, it was not a dream.
+Around us, just nature and stars and our fale are few steps away from the sea waves.
+I was strolling around the beach to believe where I was for real: no, it was not a dream.

 I slept along the seashore in a hot December night in one of the tiniest and isolated islands in the Southern hemisphere.

 After our breakfast and some relax, it came the time to prepare umu, the typical Samoan oven consisting of stones and banana tree leaves.
-This is a men task: one prepared the palusami while the other one cut the taro and controlled the fire.
-Women didn’t participate to lunch preparation: the other girl and I sit down once everything wasbe ready.
+This preparation is a male task: one made the palusami while the other one cut the taro and controlled the fire.
+Women didn’t participate in lunch preparation: the other girl and I sit down once everything was ready.
 Nice, isn’t it?

 “Just a few tourists come here” the owner said.
-On one hand, I think “Whooaaa and they miss this paradise?” but on the other hand I know that mass tourism would just destroy this place.
-We all agree, I guess, that humans have a particular magic skill to spoil beautiful places, transforming them into concrete blocks with swimming pools, cutting trees or spreading garbage everywhere.
-The consequences of tourism can be fatal, especially to a place like Namua.
+On the one hand, I think “Whooaaa and they miss this paradise?” but on the other hand, I know that mass tourism would just destroy this place.
+We all agree I guess, that humans have a particular magic skill to spoil beautiful places, transforming them into concrete blocks with swimming pools, cutting trees or spreading garbage everywhere.
+The consequences of tourism can be fatal, especially in a place like Namua.
 So, if you come here behave properly, ok?
 Or even better: please Dear Businessmen, leave this island the way it is.